COMM 15000 INTRODUCTION TO HUMAN COMMUNICATION (KADL) 3 Credit Hours

 COMM 20000 FOUNDATIONS OF COMMUNICATION 3 Credit Hours

-The foundations of communication studies course serves as an introduction to the major.
+This course serves as an introduction to the major.
 Provides an introduction to communication studies faculty, research and the major concentrations of the school; highlights possible careers in communication studies; and introduces possible ways students can supplement curriculum efforts through involvement.

 Prerequisite: None.